hookup culture statistics

 Despite this statistic, it was surprising to find that…

-So, the high average frequency really comes down to the last 20% of college students.
+So, the high average frequency comes down to the last 20% of college students.

 • 61.9% of college students reported that the last time they had sex was during a hookup.

-That is almost 2/3 of every college student where their last sexual encounter was “casual sex”.
+That is almost 2/3 of every college student whose last sexual encounter was “casual sex”.

 But how has that changed over time?